REPEATER ETTIQUETTE & OPERATING PROCEDURES

 with your callsign.

-Extraneous Tones and
+Extraneous

-Identifiers:
+Tones and Identifiers:

-Except when
+Except

-should NOT be transmitted before, during or at the completion of a
+content should NOT be transmitted before, during or at the completion of a

 transmission.
 This includes DTMF tones, your background TV or music on the car